Alaska Department of Fish and Game

 Prince William Sound

-- There are small wild runs of silvers throughout the Sound.
+There are small wild runs of silvers throughout the Sound.
 Anglers typically target Port Wells, the Dutch Group islands, and Perry Island.
 Whittier anglers target Wells Passage, Pigot Bay, Culross Passage, and Decision Point.
-Cordova anglers head toward the Eyak River.
+Cordova anglers head toward the Eyak River and Ibeck Creek.

-- Except in 5 areas, salmon bag limits are 6 per day and 12 in possession, only 3 per day/3 in possession can be silvers in all marine and fresh waters of Prince William Sound.
+Except in 5 areas, salmon bag limits are 6 per day and 12 in possession, of which only 3 per day/3 in possession can be silvers in all marine and fresh waters of Prince William Sound.
 The 5 areas with different regulations are:

-Before you throw a line in the water, check the Southcentral regulations for an exact description of these waters.
+Before you throw a line in the water, check the Southcentral regulations for an exact description of these waters and which areas are open to the larger bag limits.

-- A few feeder king salmon can be picked up around Valdez, Cordova, and Whittier.
+A few feeder king salmon can be picked up around Cordova and Whittier.
 Try using downriggers fishing 60 feet or deeper.

 Other Saltwater Fishing Opportunities

-- Lingcod fishing remains open, and special restrictions remain in effect.
-The limit in Prince William Sound waters east of Cape Puget is two fish daily (four in possession).
+Lingcod fishing remains open, and special restrictions remain in effect.
+The limit in Prince William Sound waters east of Cape Fairfield is two fish daily (four in possession).
 All lingcod must be at least 35 inches in total length, or 28 inches with the head removed.
-Gaffs can not be used to land fish that are released.
+Gaffs cannot be used to land fish that are released.

-- Anglers must keep the first two non-pelagic rockfish they catch.
+Anglers must keep the first two non-pelagic rockfish they catch.
 Additional protection is needed for non-pelagic species because of their extreme longevity, low productivity, and their general inability to successfully submerge to depth.
+Anglers are encouraged to use deepwater release mechanisms to release rockfish once their limit has been reached.
 Halibut anglers are strongly encouraged to fish with a single large hook (size 16 or larger) and avoid rocky areas to minimize their unintentional rockfish catch.
 Anglers targeting rockfish are encouraged to fish for black or dusky rockfish in waters less than 10 fathoms (60 feet) to minimize mortality of released fish.

 Freshwater Fishing Opportunities

-- Fishing for cutthroat trout should be good throughout the Sound.
-The bag limit for most of the Sound is 2 per day and 2 in possession.
-The bag limit for trout in all waters other than the Special Management Area is 2 trout per day, 2 in possession of which only one per day and in possession may greater than 20 inches in length, all trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.
+Fishing for cutthroat trout should be good throughout the Sound.
+The bag limit for the Sound is 2 per day and 2 in possession.
+The bag limit for trout in all waters is 2 trout per day, 2 in possession of which only one per day and in possession may greater than 20 inches in length.
+All trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.

-- Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake and Ruth Pond in Valdez.
-Grayling are stocked in Thompson Lake near Valdez.
+Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake, Thompson Lake, and Ruth Pond in Valdez.
+Grayling were historically stocked in Thompson Lake near Valdez.
 Both these aggressive feeders will go after small spinners or flies.
 Try an egg-sucking leech, Royal Coachman, or bead-headed Prince Nymph.